'Don't let this hinder you' | DC artist capturing coronavirus on canvases

-WASHINGTON D.C., DC — The coronavirus pandemic has changed life as we know it.
+WASHINGTON — The coronavirus pandemic has changed life as we know it.
 One DMV artist is trying to capture those changes in real time.

 In his basement, pulsating canvases line Demont Pinder’s walls.